competitivebidding/backend/README.md

     $ npm run docker:db
     ```

-5. Create all the necessary tables in database based on Prisma schema.
+5. Create all the necessary tables in database based on Prisma schema, and also seed data into the database
     ```bash
     $ npx prisma migrate dev
     ```